conda/conda/docs/source/user-guide/getting-started.rst

 Getting started with conda
 ==========================

-Conda is a powerful command line package and environment management tool that runs on Windows, macOS, and Linux.
+Conda is a powerful command line tool for package and environment management that runs on Windows, macOS, and Linux.

 This guide to getting started with conda goes over the basics of starting up and using conda to create environments and install packages.

 .. tip::

-   Anaconda Navigator is a graphical desktop application that enables you to use conda without having to enter commands into the command line.
+   Anaconda Navigator is a graphical desktop application that enables you to use conda without having to run commands at the command line.

    See `Getting started with Anaconda Navigator <https://docs.anaconda.com/anaconda/navigator/getting-started>`_ to learn more.

 Before you start
 ================

 You should have already installed conda before beginning this getting started guide.
-Conda can be found in many distributions, like `Anaconda Distribution <https://docs.anaconda.com/free/anaconda/install/>`_ or `Miniconda <https://docs.conda.io/projects/miniconda/en/latest/>`_.
+Conda can be found in many distributions, like `Anaconda Distribution <https://docs.anaconda.com/free/anaconda/install/>`_, `Miniconda <https://docs.conda.io/projects/miniconda/en/latest/>`_ or `Miniforge <https://github.com/conda-forge/miniforge>`_.

 Starting conda
 ==============

-Conda is available on Windows, macOS, or Linux.
-Conda can be used with any terminal application (or shell) in MacOS/Linux, while in Windows, we recommend using the Anaconda Prompt application provided by the Anaconda Distribution or Miniconda installations.
+Conda is available on Windows, macOS, or Linux and can be used with any terminal application (or shell) in macOS/Linux, while in Windows, we recommend using the Anaconda Prompt application provided by the Anaconda Distribution or Miniconda installations.

 .. tab-set::